-The simplest form of disconnecting apparatus consists of a siphon trap with fresh air inlet, formed of stoneware pipes.
-There are several varieties of this sort of trap sold, under the names of "sewer-air intercepter," "sewerair trap," &c.
-The points to be observed in choosing a trap of this description, are: -(1) where the drain is a 6-inch or 9-inch pipe, the siphon should be a size smaller than the drain; (2) there should be a fall of 2 inches or more from the level of the discharging end of the house drain to the surface of the trapping water; (3) the siphon should provide an adequate seal of 2 or 3 inches of water; (4) the inlet to the siphon should be nearly vertical, whilst the outlet rises at an angle of not more than 45°.
-These qualities, except (3), are necessary to ensure efficient flushing of the trap; and to further attain this end, the drain should be laid with a slightly greater fall before its junction with the trap.
+The simplest form of disconnecting apparatus consists of a siphon trap with fresh-air inlet, formed of stoneware pipes.
+There are several varieties of this sort of trap sold, under the names of "sewer-air intercepter," "sewerair trap," etc. The points to be observed in choosing a trap of this description are:-(1) where the drain is a 6-inch or 9-inch pipe, the siphon should be a size smaller than the drain; (2) there should be a fall of 2 inches or more from the level of the discharging end of the house drain to the surface of the trapping water; (3) the siphon should provide an adequate seal of 2 or 3 inches of water; (4) the inlet to the siphon should be nearly vertical, whilst the outlet rises at an angle of not more than 45°.
+These qualities, except (3), are necessary to ensure efficient flushing of the trap; and, to further attain this end, the drain should be laid with a slightly greater fall before its junction with the trap.
 These disconnecting traps are now being made egg-shaped in section, instead of circular.
 The egg-shape ensures a more efficient cleansing of the trap when flushed with water.
 The inlet to the siphon is continued up by a vertical pipe to the surface of the ground, and there covered by an open iron grating, to provide the necessary inlet for fresh air.

-In larger houses it is now usual to provide a discon-
+In larger houses it is now usual to provide a disconnecting manhole chamber (fig. 30), instead of the simple trap above described.
+This chamber is built of glazed brickwork in cement upon a bed of concrete.
+The drain is continued through the floor of the manhole in the form of a glazed channel pipe, from which the floor-

-necting manhole chamber (fig. 28), instead of the simple
+made of cement-slopes up at an angle of 30° to the

-trap above described.
-This chamber is built of glazed
+brick walls of the manhole.
+The branch drains, in the

-brickwork in cement upon a bed of concrete.
-The drain is continued through the floor of the manhole in the form of a glazed channel pipe, from which the floormade of cement-slopes up at an angle of 30° to the brick walls of the manhole.
-The branch drains, in the form of suitably curved channel pipes, are made to discharge over the main channel, which itself discharges into a siphon trap.
+form of suitably curved channel pipes, are made to discharge over the main channel, which itself discharges into a siphon trap.
 The siphon trap should be provided with a "raking" arm, one end of which opens into the manhole, the other end being connected with the drain beyond the trap.
-This arm is to permit of obstruction being removed from the drain between the siphon trap and the sewer; when not in use, the manhole end should be closed with a tile set in mortar.
+This arm is to permit of obstructions being removed from the drain between the siphon trap and the sewer; when not in use, the manhole end should be closed with a tile set in mortar.
 The manhole chamber may be closed above by an air-tight iron cover; and the fresh air should then be admitted into the chamber by a 6-inch pipe, the manhole end of the pipe being opposite the entrance of the drain, whilst the end open to the air is covered by an iron grating and provided with mica flaps which permit air to pass in, but prevent the reflux of foul air.
 Where the disconnecting chamber is some distance from the house, fresh air may be admitted by perforations in the iron cover.
 The chief advantage of the manhole chamber is the readiness with which the drain can be inspected and cleansed.